bonsai-lab-polimi/icc2023-qot-forecasting/README.md

 The repository is structured as follows:
 - `models/`: contains the PyTorch implementations of the Variational LSTM layers, the Bayesian Seq2Seq model and the MLP baseline.
 - `common/`: contains utility functions for train/test splitting and data loading.
+- `lstm_seq2seq.ipynb`: illustrates the usage of the Bayesian Seq2Seq model in a toy example.

 # Dataset
 The dataset used in this paper is the publicly-available "Wide-Area Optical Backbone Performance" dataset, published in Ghobadi, M., Mahajan, R, "Optical Layer Failures in a Large Backbone", IMC'16

-# Usage
-The notebook lstm_seq2seq.ipynb loads the dataset and illustrates the usage of the Bayesian Seq2Seq model for a toy example.